s-innovations/S-Innovations.ServiceFabric/readme.md

 #S-Innovations ServiceFabric Gateway and Architecture Overview

 My oppionated service fabric gateway solution that will provide delegation to microservices.
-This application is a gateway with nuget packages to with support microservices hosted in AspNetCore and Owin based pipeline.

-The gateway is monitoring other SF services that reply successfull on `/sf-gateway-metadata` over http.
-The microservice endpoints can provide metadata about which url prefixes it wants forwarded from the gateway.
+Each service provider (Service applications) can self register and expose themself without modification or redeployment to the gateway.

 ## Goal
 The goal for this project is